Rosario Gagliardi: Works

 He was already living in Noto in 1708 and remained there for most of his life.

 The old town on Monte Alveria, 7 km to the north-west, had been destroyed by the 1693 Sicily earthquake, and Gagliardi’s career was mostly spent in the construction of the new town.
 In 1713 he began work on plans for Santa Maria dell’Arco, in which he showed a traditionalist tendency.
 By then he had already acquired the title of Magister, and he reached the status of architetto in 1726.
 He was later appointed municipal architect, a greatly coveted position involving special commissions from the municipality.
 He also seems to have collaborated on the planning, construction and supervision of the most important religious buildings in Noto.
 Gagliardi was also responsible for numerous palazzi in Noto and other places on the island.

 As well as Santa Maria dell’Arco, the churches of Santa Chiara (1748), San Domenico (1727; façade 1732–6) and Santissimo Crocefisso are now known to be his work, while others are attributed to him (San Carlo, San Nicolò, Santissimo Salvatore).

-As ‘architect of the city of Noto and its valley’, Gagliardi also worked in Syracuse, Modica, Ragusa, Caltagirone and Comiso.
+As ‘architect of the city of Noto and its valley’, Gagliardi also worked in Syracuse, Modica, and Ragusa.

+He also worked in Caltagirone and Comiso.